TheRhanderson/socialboost-asf/README.md

+---

-# SocialBoost - Amplificação de Interações no ArchiSteamFarm
+# SocialBoost - Boosting Interactions on ArchiSteamFarm

-O SocialBoost é um plug-in complementar para o ArchiSteamFarm, projetado para potencializar a interação nas plataformas Steam.
-Este plugin oferece funcionalidades para impulsionar o número de curtidas e favoritos em imagens, guias, e outros tipos de conteúdo, além de possibilitar a análise de jogos de usuários (Útil/Engraçado) e o seguimento da Oficina de jogadores, com mais recursos a serem adicionados em breve.
+SocialBoost is a complementary plugin for ArchiSteamFarm, designed to enhance interactions on Steam platform.
+This plugin provides features to boost the number of likes and favorites on images, guides, and various content types.
+It also enables user game reviews (Useful/Funny) and allows following players' Workshop, with more features to be added soon.

-## Funcionalidades
+## Features

 ### Sharedfiles
-Para mídias do tipo sharedfiles, os seguintes comandos estão disponíveis:
+For sharedfiles media, the following commands are available:

-- **SHAREDLIKE [Bots] [Id]:** Envia curtidas para uma URL sharedfiles específica.
+- **SHAREDLIKE [Bots] [Id]:** Sends likes to a specific sharedfiles URL.
-- **SHAREDFAV [Bots] [Id]:** Envia favoritos para uma URL sharedfiles específica.
+- **SHAREDFAV [Bots] [Id]:** Sends favorites to a specific sharedfiles URL.
-- **SHAREDFILES [Bots] [Id]:** Envia curtidas e favoritos para uma URL sharedfiles específica.
+- **SHAREDFILES [Bots] [Id]:** Sends likes and favorites to a specific sharedfiles URL.

-Exemplo de uso: `SHAREDFILES ASF 3142209500` (O Id 3142209500 refere-se ao final da URL).
+Example usage: `SHAREDFILES ASF 3142209500` (The Id 3142209500 refers to the end of the URL).

-### Análise de Jogos
-Para análise de jogos, o comando disponível é:

-- **RATEREVIEW [Bots] [Url Análise] [Tipo]:** Envia uma recomendação (Útil ou Engraçado) para uma análise de jogo.
-O tipo 1 é para Útil, e o tipo 2 é para Engraçado.

-Exemplo de uso: `RATEREVIEW ASF https://steamcommunity.com/id/xxxxxxxxx/recommended/739630 1` (A URL é referente à análise de jogo, e o 1 indica uma recomendação Útil).
+### Game Reviews
+For game reviews, the available command is:

+- **RATEREVIEW [Bots] [Review Url] [Type]:** Sends a recommendation (Useful or Funny) for a game review.
+Type 1 is for Useful, and type 2 is for Funny.

+Example usage: `RATEREVIEW ASF https://steamcommunity.com/id/xxxxxxxxx/recommended/739630 1` (The URL refers to the game review, and 1 indicates a Useful recommendation).

-### Oficina Steam
+### Steam Workshop
-Para seguir a Oficina de um perfil Steam, utilize o comando:

-- **WORKSHOP [Bots] [Url Perfil]:** Começa a seguir a Oficina deste perfil Steam.
-Contas limitadas são compatíveis.

-Exemplo de uso: `WORKSHOP ASF https://steamcommunity.com/id/xxxxxxxxxxxxxx` (A URL deve ser a mesma usada para visitar o perfil no navegador).
+To follow a Steam profile's Workshop, use the command:

+- **WORKSHOP [Bots] [Profile Url]:** Starts following the Workshop of this Steam profile.
+Limited accounts are compatible.

+Example usage: `WORKSHOP ASF https://steamcommunity.com/id/xxxxxxxxxxxxxx` (The URL should be the same as used to visit the profile in the browser).

 ---